amirrezafateh/amirrezafateh.github.io/_pages/about.md

 * **[2022 - Present]** Continuing my role as Lab Coordinator, where I mentor M.Sc. and Bachelor's students in their thesis projects.

 ## 🤝 Academic Service
-I am deeply committed to the scientific community and have completed **over 250 peer reviews** for top-tier international journals.
+I am deeply committed to the scientific community and have completed over 300 peer reviews for top-tier international journals.
 Selected journals I review for include:
 * *IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)*
 * *IEEE Transactions on Image Processing (TIP)*
+* *IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)*
+* *Information Fusion*
 * *Expert Systems with Applications*
 * *Pattern Recognition*